-AbuseHQ, a threat intelligence platform by Abusix, prioritizes abuse reports into meaningful categories and a unified format.
-This makes it possible to identify the source of network abuse, handle threats immediately and update AUPs timeously.
+AbuseHQ, a SaaS abuse management platform, prioritizes abuse reports into meaningful categories and a unified format.
+This makes it possible to identify the source of network abuse, handle threats immediately, and update AUPs timeously.

-While no system is ever 100% foolproof, service providers must do all they can to ensure that the network infrastructure is resistant to security threats, and not easily hijacked.
+While no system is ever 100% foolproof, network providers must do all they can to ensure that the network infrastructure is resistant to security threats, and not easily hijacked.

 Network abusers typically use covert methods to hide their IP address and location and use other systems and computers to launch an attack.
 A Network Ingress Filtering process, which starts at the customer’s end and ensures that no data packets have a source address outside of your network’s address range, allows you to detect and block the attack and then take steps to protect the customer.
 AbuseHQ filters network abuse cases at the inbound processing phase, which allows you to save and share filters with your team and enact on that data.

 4. Infrastructure System Management

 Different network and service providers have different system management processes and policies, and these can influence the risk of attack.
 Industry norms place importance on keeping separate systems for mail, news, and web-hosting, which ensures access is restricted while strong authorization processes are required over an encrypted link.